 HPE, Cisco and Microsoft dominate US$120b data centre market

-Jeremy Duke, Synergy Research Group founder and chief analyst, says data centres are the foundation of cloud services, and this has driven annual spending on data center networking, compute and storage toward the US$120 billion mark.
+Jeremy Duke, Synergy Research Group founder and chief analyst, says data centers are the foundation of cloud services, and this has driven annual spending on data center networking, compute and storage toward the US$120 billion mark.

-While enterprise hardware accounts for more than half of the data centre infrastructure market, it is service provider hardware which is experiencing the highest growth, up more than 20% in Q3 and growing ‘very strongly’ Synergy Research says.
+While enterprise hardware accounts for more than half of the data center infrastructure market, it is service provider hardware which is experiencing the highest growth, up more than 20% in Q3 and growing ‘very strongly' Synergy Research says.